LewisYoon/google-book/README.md

 # LewBooGle

 LewBooGle is a React-based book search app using Google Books API.
-This app features a responsive glassmorphism interface, interactive hover book cards, and detailed book information through a modal view.
+This app features a responsive glassmorphism interface, interactive hover book cards, and detailed book information through a modal view - Part of _nology bootcamp project.

 ## Features